 - Oxford Falcon Rowing and Canoeing Club: Founded in 1869, it’s one of the oldest rowing clubs on the Thames.
-This friendly and sociable place offered us a safe haven which we used to develop our skills and ultimately create a new club – Oxford Polytechnic Boat Club (OPBC).
+This friendly and sociable place offered us a safe haven in 1978 (not 1987 as stated in the Club’s pdf above) which we used to develop our skills and ultimately create a new club – Oxford Polytechnic Boat Club (OPBC).

 - Quintin Boat Club: A further four years followed as veteran stroke at this, one of London’s most respected boat clubs.
 Formed in 1907 we toasted in its 100th anniversary in 2007 at the RAC in London.
 When I called it a day in the mid 1980s because of work pressures and a reluctance to make up numbers each week, I thought that was it until 20 years later, when I popped down with my son to Bewl Bridge Rowing Club in Kent.